Insurance Body Shop Locators vs Independent Directories: Which Should You Trust?

 How independent directories are used

-• Specialization and services
+• Specialization and services offered

-• Reviews and photo evidence
+• Reviews and photo evidence from real customers

 • Certifications and equipment

-• Distance and availability
+• Distance and current availability

 What makes AutoBodyShopNear.com different